avmonte/forthpy/README.md

 python3 main.py [inputFileName].fs
 ```

-In your the directory you will find an executable of the inputted Forth script and a folder with the raw files (object and assembly files)a
+In your the directory you will find an executable of the inputted Forth script and a folder with the raw files (object and assembly files)

 ## Dictionary